 - Where will the puppies be raised?

-- Will puppies be Kennel Club registered and have Kennel Club endorsements?
-Will they be lifted and if so under what circumstances – this is for UK born dogs for imported puppies see Import section.
+- Will puppies be Kennel Club registered and have Kennel Club endorsements and will they be lifted and if so under what circumstances – this is for UK born dogs for imported puppies see Import section.

 - What socialisation will be done with the puppies before they leave for their new homes?